2nd Force Support Battalion: History

 Formed on 1 August 1998 as a reserve unit, following the amalgamation of a number of supply, medical, military police, maintenance and transport units.
-Its headquarters is at Derwent Barracks in Hobart, Tasmania, however it also has depots in Bendigo, Devonport, Horsham and Melbourne.
+Its headquarters was located at Derwent Barracks in Hobart, Tasmania.
+It also had depots in Bendigo, Devonport, Horsham and Melbourne.
 While forming in Tasmania, in 2011, it took over three reserve sub-units from 9 FSB in Victoria.

-2 FSB is currently part of the 17th Sustainment Brigade.
-Its role is to provide third line or 'general' support within an area of operations.
+2 FSB formed part of the 17th Sustainment Brigade.
+Its role was to provide third line or 'general' support within an area of operations.

+In December 2024 the 2nd Force Support Battalion was merged into the Sydney-based 8th Operational Support Unit.
+The merger aimed to provide the 2nd Division with a specialist logistics capability.

 Structure

-As of 2020, 2 FSB is composed of the following sub-units:
+As of 2020, 2 FSB comprised the following sub-units: